Contact Us for a Free Consultation (213) 542-0979

 If Convicted Of Murder In Los Angeles, Am I Going To Spend The Rest Of My Life In Prison?

-That person would still be eligible for parole after they served at least 85 percent of 25 years assuming that the parole board felt that they were eligible to get out.
+That person would still be eligible for parole after serving at least 85 percent of 25 years, assuming the parole board felt they could get out.
 On a second-degree murder charge, it is 15 to life plus any enhancements.

-Those sentences are usually not that high, depending on the circumstances.
-If it is a voluntary manslaughter, then the person is looking at a maximum of 11 years, plus any enhancements that apply.
+Those sentences are usually low, depending on the circumstances.
+If it is voluntary manslaughter, then the person is looking at a maximum of 11 years, plus any enhancements that apply.

-This is a little bit of a complicated question as it kind of depends upon circumstances, what the ultimate conviction is and what the ultimate sentence is.
+This is a somewhat complicated question as it depends on circumstances, the ultimate conviction, and the ultimate sentence.

-The bottom line is that a person does not want to be convicted of anything.
-If a person thinks they are innocent and they did not do anything wrong, they need to hire the best criminal defense attorney they can find, give them all the facts, be honest with them and let them defend them.
+The bottom line is that people do not want to be convicted of anything.
+If they think they are innocent and did not do anything wrong, they need to hire the best criminal defense attorney they can find, give them all the facts, be honest with them, and let them defend them.

-If, on the other hand, the person is guilty of something, they still have the same procedure.
-They should hire the best attorney and let them guide them and help them end up with the best possible resolution based on who they are and what they are all about to be able to get their side of the story across to a jury, a judge or a prosecutor.
+If, on the other hand, the person is guilty of something, they still follow the same procedure.
+They should hire the best attorney and let them guide them and help them end up with the best possible resolution based on who they are and what they are all about.
+This will allow them to get their side of the story across to a jury, a judge, or a prosecutor.

 Options for Sentencing for Murder Charges Other Than Prison

-Obviously, murder is a very serious charge and they are looking at potentially a lot of time in prison.
-However, depending on the circumstances of the case, maybe it is not a murder case, maybe it is not charged appropriately.
+Murder is a very serious charge, and they are looking at potentially a lot of time in prison.
+However, depending on the circumstances of the case, maybe it is not a murder case, or perhaps it is not charged appropriately.

-Perhaps, the filing deputy for the district attorney's office in LA County did not have all the details and facts of the case when they filed and the police only did a one-sided investigation.
-They did not get all the witnesses and they did not get all the evidence related to the defense.
-They did not get the side of the story of the defendant.
+Perhaps the filing deputy for the district attorney's office in LA County needed all the details and facts of the case when they filed, and the police only did a one-sided investigation.
+They did not get all the witnesses or evidence related to the defense.
+They did not get the side of the defendant's story.

 It could be a situation where the person was defending themselves.
-There are going to be a lot of different things going on and that is why a person has to get the best criminal defense attorney and let them help decide how to strategize a case where they are charged with murder.
-They'll look at what that person is really facing, what they are up against, what they can do to help and how they can execute a plan in their best interest.
+There will be many different things going on, which is why a person has to get the best criminal defense attorney and let them help decide how to strategize a case where they are charged with murder.
+They'll look at what that person is facing, what they are up against, what they can do to help, and how they can execute a plan in their best interest.

 Will My Murder Case Go To Trial In Los Angeles

-As far as whether a murder case goes to trial in Los Angeles, ultimately that is up to the person charged with murder.
-If they do not want to take a deal and they say that they are innocent then the case is going to go to trial.
+As far as whether a murder case goes to trial in Los Angeles, ultimately, that is up to the person charged with murder.
+If they do not want to take a deal and they say that they are innocent, then the case will go to trial.
 They are going to have to fight and show that they were not involved in the murder.

-The prosecutors could re-evaluate their case.
-They could say they have decided not to charge this person for murder.
-They could dismiss the charges or make it a lesser charge.
+The prosecutors could reevaluate their case.
+They could say they have decided not to charge this person with murder, dismiss the charges, or make a lesser charge.
 In that case, the case would not go to trial.

-The prosecutors have the responsibility for proving the person guilty.
+The prosecutors are responsible for proving the person guilty.
 They have to prove the case beyond a reasonable doubt.
-If they cannot do that, then the case needs to be dismissed.
-A person has a presumption of innocence and is innocent unless they can prove otherwise.
+If they cannot do that, the case must be dismissed.
+A person has a presumption of innocence unless they can prove otherwise.

-Once they charge a person with a case, if it is not dismissed and they do not work it out by way of a plea bargain then they are going to trial.
+Once a person is charged with a case, if it is not dismissed and they do not work it out through a plea bargain, then they are going to trial.
 They better find the best attorney they can.
-If they are convicted of murder, they could be looking at spending the rest of their life in prison.
-The person will want to make sure that they pull out all the stops to defend themselves to the best of their ability.
+If they are convicted of murder, they could be looking at spending the rest of their lives in prison.
+The person will want to make sure they pull out all the stops to defend themselves to the best of their ability.

 What Does The Prosecution Need To Prove A Murder Charge?